ibmresilient/resilient-community-apps/fn_playbook_utils/data/pb_get_workflowsplaybooks_by_artifact_value_pb.md

 `manual`

 ### Object Type
-`incident`
+`artifact`

 ### Description
-Get workflows and playbooks for one or a range of incidents
+Find all the workflows and playbooks across incidents which have been run on a specific artifact value

 ---